reflex-dev/reflex-web/docs/getting-started/dashboard_tutorial.md

 ## Using a Form to Add Data

 We build a form using `rx.form`, whick takes several components such as `rx.input` and `rx.select`, which represent the form fields that allow you to add information to submit with the form.
-Check out here for other form components !!!!!
+Check out the [form]({docs.library.forms.form.path}) docs for more information on form components.

 The `rx.input` component takes in several props.
 The `placeholder` prop is the text that is displayed in the input field when it is empty.
 The `name` prop is the name of the input field, which gets passed through in the dictionary when the form is submitted.
 The `required` prop is a boolean that determines if the input field is required.